c101vp/cs2practiceconfig/README.md

 # cs2practiceconfig
-a cs2 config for practicing nade lineups and wallbangs on listen servers, originally meant for online servers but also usable offline
+a CS2 config for practicing nade lineups and wallbangs on listen servers, originally meant for online servers but also usable offline
 ## Usage:
 download and place the config file `practice.cfg` in the following directory:
-`{cs2 directory}/game/csgo/cfg` (not to be confused with `{cs2 directory}/csgo/cfg`)
-and start a server, then execute it in the console by typing `exec practice.cfg`
+`{CS2 folder}/game/csgo/cfg` (not to be confused with `{CS2 folder}/csgo/cfg`, which would exist if CS:GO is installed alongside CS2), to open CS2's folder in your file browser, right click on the game in your Steam library, and click "Browse Local Files" under Manage and start a server, then execute it in the console by typing `exec practice.cfg`

 alternatively, bind a key to execute it by typing in the console `bind KEY "exec practice.cfg"` (replace KEY with whatever key you'd like to press)